hesh-ftw/todolist-frontend/README.md

 # Todo List Frontend
-This repository contains the frontend implementation for the Todo List application, built using React, Vite and tailwind.
+This repository contains the frontend implementation for the Todo List application, built using React Vite, Redux and tailwind.

 ## Prerequisites
 Before setting up the project, ensure you have the following installed on your system: